Illinois-IoT/main-project/tutorials/day3/day3.md

 Now that we have successfully used `OpenCV` to grab a single image from the camera, let’s move on to a video stream.

 The concept is similar to how we got a single image above.
 But instead of calling `capture` on the camera object, we will call `capture_continuous` instead.
-Intuitive right?
+Intuitively right?

 But in order to process each individual frame in this continuous stream, we will need a for loop: